 At this stage Transform involves a broad range of considerations, including:

-- developing a planning system which fit for purpose to manage change now and into the future
+- developing a planning system that is fit for purpose, to manage change now and into the future

 - approaches to how we develop planning policy and its implementation through planning schemes or other mechanisms

 - the structure of planning schemes, and associated policy and regulatory instruments